 Your mind wants to hit the trail, treadmill, mat or bike but your body needs a little motivation to get off the couch.
 We get it.
 It's cold outside!
-Whether you want to change up your routine or start one after a long hiatus these pro tips from our archives will help kick start your workout resolutions and set you on the path for success.
+Whether you want to change up your routine or start one after a long hiatus, these pro tips will help kick start your workout resolutions and set you on the path for reaching your goals this year.

 1. Take it slow.
 If you're just getting back to a workout regimen after a longish break, maybe don't try to start where you left off.
 "Trying to go all-out your first session back in the gym is a recipe for injury and frustration, so avoid that temptation," advises Greg Pignataro, a personal trainer with Grindset Fitness who specializes in strength and conditioning.
 "When trying to get back into the swing of things, start at a level that's no more difficult than a four or five out of 10.
 Starting at this manageable level will help prevent you from feeling overwhelmed.
 Slowly and consistently ramp up the challenge over your next few weeks.
 Do this, and you'll be back at your old level of performance — or beyond it — before you know it." (from How to Get Back Into Exercising After a Break)